Chipcord/ReLoot/README.md

 ```
 - **<loottable>** represents the loottable to fill the chests with.
 - **[radius]** only chests within the radius (default is 50 blocks) are affected.
 - **[mode]** can either be replace or keep (optional, default is keep).
-If set to keep, the chest keeps items already inside the chests, and if set to replace, it replaces the all the loot entirely.
+If set to keep, the chest keeps items already inside the chests, and if set to replace, it replaces existing loot.

 ## Examples